krishna21s/Python/README.md

 # Python
-in this repository, the projects and other python related ones are shown in this repository
+in this repository, the python projects and other related ones are shown.